TAP-GGC/makeysrace/README.md

 - Dr. Cindy Robertson: Assistant Professor of Information Technology

 ## Outreach Activities
-1. TAP Expo, Apr 28, GGC – To promote IT field and the TAP program to college students
+1. TAP Expo, April 28, GGC – To promote IT field and the TAP program to college students
-2. Class Workshops – on Apr 9 and Apr 13 (2 workshops each day), to promote IT field to non-IT college students
+2. Class Workshops, April 9 and April 13 (2 workshops each day) -  to promote IT field to non-IT college students

 ## Similar Projects